TradeDoge/Crypto-Bot/README.md

 For people how like witten instructionslet’s get started.

 Part 1.
-Main software installations..
+Main software installations.

 Extract the TradingBot anywhere you like that easy for you t.o find.